Live Streaming vs. Podcasting: What Broadcasters Need to Know

 You can list your podcast on a few different platforms to extend your reach.

-It is relatively easy to start a podcast.
+It is relatively easy to start a podcast for your business.
 It takes a little planning and preparation, but it should be a breeze as long as you have interesting topics to discuss.

 That said, let’s review the five steps that you can follow to start a podcast of your own.